An Overview Of Colour Therapy

 Your mood, energy level, motivation, appetite, sleep, and other factors are all influenced differently by different colours.
 For instance, warm hues are more stimulating, while cooler hues are more calming.

-The use of colour and light can be used to treat conditions like depression, fatigue, insomnia, anxiety, lack of concentration, and stifled creativity.
+Colour and light can treat conditions like depression, fatigue, insomnia, anxiety, lack of concentration, and stifled creativity.

 I trust you enjoyed this article on An Overview Of Colour Therapy.
 Please stay tuned for more blog posts to come shortly.
 Take care!